 My research interests fall under the general umbrella of operator theory and matrix analysis, with applications to quantum information theory.
 Quantum information theory is the study of quantum properties that can be used to store, transmit, and process information in an efficient, accurate, and secure way.
 My approach is to build up the mathematical foundations for physical realizations in quantum mechanics through operator theory and matrix algebra techniques with the end goal of advancing the mathematics behind quantum information theory.
-My current focus is on private quantum channels (quantum cryptography), positive operator valued measures (POVMs), quantum fidelity (probability of state transfer), majorization, and trumping.
+My current focus is on quantum coherence, positive operator valued measures (POVMs), quantum fidelity (probability of state transfer), and various generalizations of majorization as they pertain to entanglement transformations and other problems in quantum information theory.